 - 1. Licensed Graduate Professional Counselor (LGPC) - a.
-A Licensed Graduate Professional Counselor may practice graduate professional counseling for two years under the supervision of an approved supervisor while fulfilling the 2-years post-graduate supervised clinical experience required for the LCPC. - b.
-Requirements - i.
-A master's degree in professional counseling or related field and additional course work totaling 60 semester hours, including course work in specified areas (these areas are required in FSU's M.S.
-Counseling Psychology curriculum) - ii.
+A Licensed Graduate Professional Counselor may practice graduate professional counseling for two years under the supervision of an approved supervisor while fulfilling the 2 years post-graduate supervised clinical experience required for the LCPC. - b.
+Requirements - A master's degree in professional counseling or related field and additional course work totaling 60 semester hours, including course work in specified areas (These areas are required in FSU's M.S.
+Counseling Psychology curriculum.) - ii.
 Pass the NCE - iii.
 Three professional references who can attest to your counseling skills, professional standards of practice, and supervised clinical work - iv.
-Pass The Maryland Law Test
+Pass The Maryland Jurisprudence Examination - 2.
+Licensed Clinical Professional Counselor (LCPC) - a.
+Requirements - i.
+All of the LGPC Requirements